 Furthermore, many studies have provided evidence that the effects of blast exposure on the brain are cumulative and long-lasting.
-In a study of 27,169 U.S. Army Special Operations Command (USASOC) personnel, Kontos and colleagues found that those with a history of blast-related mTBI were at greater risk of reporting PTSD symptoms than those with no mTBI history.
-In a survey study, Carr and colleagues reported that repeated low-level occupational exposure to blast was associated with symptomatology similar to concussion.
-The number and severity of symptoms increased with history of blast exposure, and symptoms interfered with daily function.
+In a study of 27,169 U.S. Army Special Operations Command (USASOC) personnel, Kontos and colleagues found that those with a history of blast-related mTBI were at greater risk of reporting PTSD symptoms than those with no mTBI history.13 In a survey study, Carr and colleagues reported that repeated low-level occupational exposure to blast was associated with symptomatology similar to concussion.
+The number and severity of symptoms increased with history of blast exposure, and symptoms interfered with daily function.14 In a longitudinal study, Mac Donald and colleagues found evidence that in patients with concussive blast TBI, symptoms worsen, rather than resolve, over time.
+From the 1-year to 5-year follow-up evaluations, 36 out of 50 patients with concussive blast TBI (72%) showed a decline in global outcome, compared with only 5 out of 44 combat-deployed control participants (11%).
+In addition, the group with concussive blast TBI showed a worsening of symptoms of PTSD and depression over this time.
+15

 Meabon and colleagues found that in combat veterans with blastrelated mTBI, the number of blast exposures correlated with symptoms of dizziness, loss of balance, and poor coordination.
-In addition, they found that an increase in the number of blast exposures was associated with lower glucose metabolism in the part of the brain known as the cerebellum.
-In a study of 80 USASOC personnel, Kontos and colleagues reported evidence that a history of blast-related mTBI exacerbates the initial symptoms of a subsequent mTBI.
-Trotter and colleagues, in a study of 249 veterans, found evidence that blast exposure accelerates the brain's aging process by reducing the integrity of the brain's white matter tissue (Figure 1).
-In a recent article, Elder and colleagues reviewed substantial evidence that blastrelated TBI is pathophysiologically distinct from non-blast TBI and that low-level blast has long-term effects on the brain.
+In addition, they found that an increase in the number of blast exposures was associated with lower glucose metabolism in the part of the brain known as the cerebellum.7 In a study of 80 USASOC personnel, Kontos and colleagues reported evidence that a history of blast-related mTBI exacerbates the initial symptoms of a subsequent mTBI.16 Trotter and colleagues, in a study of 249 veterans, found evidence that blast exposure accelerates the brain's aging process by reducing the integrity of the brain's white matter tissue (Figure 1).17 In a study of 45 veterans, Taber and colleagues found evidence that primary blast exposure reduces the integrity of the brain's white matter tissue, even in the absence of acute symptoms of TBI.18 In a recent article, Elder and colleagues reviewed substantial evidence that blast-related TBI is pathophysiologically distinct from non-blast TBI and that low-level blast has long-term effects on the brain.19